expo/expo/docs/versions/unversioned/sdk/camera.md

 - **onMountError** (_function_)

 Callback invoked when camera preview could not been started.
+It is provided with an error object that contains a `message`.

 - **onBarCodeRead (_function_)**